 Whether you own or rent, live in a house, a townhouse, an apartment or even a tiny home, your home is probably full of your stuff.
-Your stuff is likely worth quite a bit.
+Though you may not think so at first, your stuff is likely worth quite a bit.
 Furniture, clothes, electronics - if your personal property were damaged, how much would it cost to replace?
 Adding it all up may seem overwhelming, but luckily, there’s an app for that.
 In fact, there are several apps and we rounded them up in search of the best home inventory apps.

 A home inventory can help you organize and assess the value of the personal belongings inside your home.
-If you were to need to file a homeowners or renters insurance claim, a home inventory is essential in ensuring you’re made whole for the personal property losses you might face.
-A home inventory is also a handy place to store the information and documents your insurance company and agent will want to see to support a claim, like receipts, serial numbers and model numbers for your belongings.
+Once you know the value of your belongings, you can choose the appropriate insurance limits to help protect your stuff should the worst happen.
+If it did and you were to need to file a homeowners or renters insurance claim, that home inventory would be incredibly helpful in ensuring you’re made whole for the personal property losses you might face.
+Your home inventory is a handy place to store the information and documents your insurance company and agent will want to see to support a claim, like receipts, serial numbers and model numbers for your belongings.

 A home inventory app is a great way to keep organized as you tally up your personal property.
 A home inventory should be stored somewhere safe outside your home (like in the cloud) and include important details.
 Details to add should include things like the price paid for items, receipts, serial numbers, and barcodes.
 Many of these apps include options like adding photos, barcodes, sorting items by room, and the opportunity to store the info in the cloud or export the info for saving into the cloud, all of which are features that are helpful during the claims process.